Anonymous transmission in a noisy quantum network using the W state: Security

 \end{definition}

 In words, the protocol is sender-secure if the probability that the adversaries guess the identity of $S$ at the end of the protocol is not larger than the probability that an honest node $i$ is the sender, maximized over all the nodes.
-An analogous definition can be given for the \textit{receiver-security}.
+An analogous definition can be given for the \textit{receiver security}.

 {We remark that, even if $S$ and $R$ are honest, it is trivially possible for the \textit{malicious} parties to prevent $S$ and $R$ from exchanging the desired message.
 For example, the dishonest parties can measure the W state in a different basis affecting the resulting anonymous entanglement.
 In this sense, the correctness of Protocol~{1} is not robust to malicious attacks.
 However, in what follows, we show that Protocol~{1} is secure, and even in the presence of dishonest parties, the anonymity of $S$ and $R$ is preserved.}